spatie/typescript-transformer/docs/usage/collectors.md

 	...
 ```

-Collectors are checked in the order they're defined in the config, the package adds the `AnnotationsCollector` which collects `@typescript` annotated classes automatically at the end.
+Collectors are, checked in the order they're defined in the configuration.
+The package will add the `AnnotationsCollector` which collects `@typescript` annotated classes automatically at the end.